Up to 50% off sofas & mattresses — limited‑time deals.

 Couples and Shared Movement

-Jenna and Ethan’s couple notes help couples interpret our responsiveness scores.
-If they call a mattress “cooperative” and “easy to move on together,” that usually points to a strong result in this area.
+Jenna and Ethan’s notes help most here.
+When they describe a mattress as cooperative and easy to move on together, that usually points to a strong result.

 Older Adults and Mobility Concerns

-For older adults or anyone with balance problems, edge responsiveness and low-effort movement matter strongly.
-Sitting, swiveling, and standing should feel stable and predictable.
+For older adults or anyone with balance issues, edge responsiveness and low-effort movement matter a lot.

 Dr. Walker watches our edge tests carefully.
 He favors mattresses that offer: